KyleMcIndoe/NeuralNet/README.md

 # NeuralNet

+**Note, this project isnt perfect, nor is it where I want it to be**

 This repo is my attempt at a c# neural network.

 I made the solution a windows forms app in case I want to add an interface later.